pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - Specify host names for your web and stream tiers and import and use any required SSL certificates for your web tiers.

-- To enable encryption of traffic between ingress/load balancer and the pods by specifying SSL certificates for your web tiers.
+- Enable encryption of traffic between the ingress/load balancer and the pods by specifying SSL certificates for your web tiers.

 - Enable Hazelcast client-server model for Pega Platform 8.6 and later.